 Cherokee Chief dogwood puts out rosy-red blooms in spring, while its fall foliage is a red color with hints of bronze.
 Other types of Cornus florida have flowers that are white or pink.
-Grow Cherokee Chief in USDA plant hardiness zones 5 through 8.
+Grow Cherokee Chief in U.S. Department of Agriculture plant hardiness zones 5 through 8.

-Deciduous Shrub: Red Osier Dogwood or Red Twig Dogwood
+Deciduous Shrub: Red Twig Dogwood or Red Osier Dogwood

-Shade-tolerant red osier dogwood (Cornus sericea 'Allemans') blossoms in white in mid-spring.
+Shade-tolerant red osier dogwood (Cornus sericea "Allemans") dogwood blossoms in white in mid-spring.
 But it is really not about the flowers with this plant, which can mature to a height of as much as 10 feet and to a similar width.

 Yews (Taxus spp.) are evergreen shrubs that grow in shade.
 These plants can also be trees, depending on the type you grow.
-They are shade-loving plants with a long history behind them.
+It is a shade-loving plant with a long history.
 The short, flat needles of yews are dark green on top and light green on their undersides.
 New foliage in spring is bright green and soft.
 Yews are relatively slow-growing and can either be left unpruned or pruned into a hedge.

-Taunton yews (Taxus x media 'Tauntonii') are the best yews for regions with severe winters because they are resistant to winter burn.
+Taunton yews (Taxus x media 'Tauntonii') are the best yews for regions with severe winters because it is resistant to winter burn.
 These shrubs grow about 3 to 4 feet tall and have a similar spread.
 The plants require a soil with good drainage.
 Taunton yews are hardy to zone 4.